 Basic Information

 Population: 420,000 (March 1, 2019)

+Area: 918.32km

-Area: 918.32km2 (including 626.44 km2 of forest area)
+(including 626.44 km2 of forest

+area)

 Toyota City Website (Japanese) www.city.toyota.aichi.jp

-Shaping a Sustainable Urban World

 Toyota City

-Overview of Toyota City

-Toyota City is a core city located in the centre of Aichi Prefecture, about 30 km east of Nagoya, the capital of the prefecture.
+Overview of Toyota City Toyota City is a core city located in the centre of Aichi Prefecture, about 30 km east of Nagoya, the capital of the prefecture.
 In 2005, the city merged with six surrounding towns and villages in the Yahagi River basin which runs through the city.
 The city now covers 20% of Aichi Prefecture.
 70% of the city area is forested, which is similar to the percentage of forested area in the whole of Japan.
 The city has both urban areas where industry and population are concentrated, and mountainous areas with rich nature, history, and culture.
 The predecessor of the city was Koromo-cho which once prospered from sericultural silk production.
 In the early Showa period (1926-1989), the city was threatened by a recession, but overcame the crisis by attracting Toyota Motor Corporation plant (now Toyota Motor Corporation).
 Toyota City has developed along with the automobile industry.
 In addition to automobiles, the city is also known for its agricultural products such as peaches, rice, and jumbo pears.

-Environmental Initiatives

-The city has been selected as a region by various ministries and agencies, including being selected as an SDGs Future City in 2018, and is developing low-carbon and pioneering urban development, especially in the fields of transportation and energy.
+Environmental Initiatives The city has been selected as a region by various ministries and agencies, including being selected as an SDGs Future City in 2018, and is developing low-carbon and pioneering urban development, especially in the fields of transportation and energy.
 In 2016, it organized the Toyota City Connected Society Demonstration Promotion Council.
 This aims to create a new smart city through AI and IoT.

-Yokohama City Message from the Mayor of Yokohama City Fumiko Hayashi With the adoption of the Paris Agreement at the 21st Conference of the Parties (COP21) to the United Nations Framework Convention on Climate Change (UNFCCC), expectations for the actions of cities are rising worldwide.
-As a SDGs Future City, the city of Yokohama is focusing its efforts on building a sustainable city, including measures to combat global warming.
+Yokohama City Message from the Mayor of Yokohama City Takeharu Yamanaka With the adoption of the Paris Agreement at the 21st Conference of the Parties (COP21) to the United Nations Framework Convention on Climate Change (UNFCCC), expectations for the actions of cities are rising worldwide.
+Yokohama has set a goal of 'Zero Carbon Yokohama' and is working towards decarbonization by 2050, and as a SDGs Future City selected by the Japanese Government, the city is focusing its efforts on creating a sustainable city, including measures to combat global warming.
 Yokohama City has long been working to solve urban issues in cooperation with other cities and international organizations in Japan and abroad.
 We would like to share our knowledge with the participating cities of ICLEI, and promote cooperation and collaboration to create a sustainable society together.